 Chief Financial Officer

-“ The extended financial impact of generating over $90M in genomics R&D is incredible, especially when you consider the highly qualified young people it kept in the region. ”
+“ The extended financial impact of generating $120M in genomics R&D is incredible, especially when you consider the highly qualified young people it kept in the region. ”

 Nil brings a unique blend of experience and scientific curiosity to his role as Chief Financial Officer.
 Working in accounting in both public and private spheres for over 30 years, Nil has encountered nearly every financial scenario imaginable.
 This insight, coupled with his training, problem-solving skills, and ongoing professional development make him an invaluable member of the team.

 Reporting to the CEO and the Finance and Audit Committee of the Board of Directors, Nil directs and oversees all aspects of Genome Atlantic’s finances, including operational budgets, forecasts and collaboration with the auditors.

 Beyond the organizational finances, Nil is integral to the development and management of budgets for the projects that fall under Genome Atlantic’s purview.
 Working closely with the project teams and program manager, Nil helps pull all the pieces together to ensure that project budgets meet the needs of the research teams, are well-aligned with the requirements of the various funding agencies, and are clearly and responsibly reported.

 A Chartered Professional Accountant fluent in both French and English, Nil holds Education and Science degrees from Saint Mary’s University, and is a self-proclaimed science fanatic, often sharing insights from the latest science book he is reading.
 He is also an active member of the community, having served as President of the Nova Scotia Nature Trust, and volunteering at every IWK telethon since its inception.

 “ Most researchers want to leave the world a better place.
 By connecting them to companies and others, I think we're helping them do that. ”